echogarden-project/echogarden/docs/Tasklist.md

 * Option to split recognized audio to segments or sentences, as is done with synthesized audio

 ### Recognition / Whisper
-* Automatically disable using previous section recognized transcript as prompt for the next section when lots of repetition occurred in previous section
 * May get stuck in a token repeat loop when silence or non-speech segment encountered in audio.
 Decide what to do
+* Automatically disable using previous section recognized transcript as prompt for the next section when lots of repetition occurred in previous section
 * Cache last model (if enough memory available)
 * Bring back option to use eSpeak DTW based alignment on segments, as an alternative approach
 * The segment output can be use to split to segments, otherwise it is possible to try to guess using pause lengths or voice activity detection
-* Way to specify general model size, such that the English-only/multilingual variant would be automatically selected for sizes other than `tiny`?
+* Way to specify model size only, such that the English-only/multilingual variant would be automatically selected for sizes other than `tiny`?
 * Timestamps extracted from cross-attention are still not as accurate as what the official Python implementation gets.
 Try to see if you can make them better.

 ### Alignment